Wawanesa life insurance review (2025 update)

 The bottom line: Who should consider Wawanesa?

-Lastly, individuals who value customer service and digital resources should consider providers that offer an enhanced digital experience, such as PolicyMe or Manulife.
+However, Wawanesa may not be the most budget-friendly option when it comes to longer-term lengths, higher coverage limits, or permanent policies.
+It’s also not the most tech-savvy option — individuals who value customer service and digital resources should consider a provider that offers an enhanced digital experience, such as PolicyMe or Manulife.